youssefelzahar/signlanguage/README.md

-# signlanguage
 # SignLanguage

-A sign language recognition system based on a **Siamese Neural Network** for gesture similarity learning and classification.
+A sign language recognition system based on a **CNN** for gesture similarity learning and classification.

 ---

 ## Overview

-This project implements a **Siamese Network** architecture to recognize sign language gestures by learning to differentiate between pairs of hand images.
-Instead of traditional classification, the model learns to measure similarity between input images, making it robust for gesture recognition with limited data and variations.
+This project implements a **CNN** architecture to recognize sign language

 The system aims to help bridge communication between deaf and hearing individuals by translating sign language into text or commands.